Remaining

 Reshaped Store Shelf

-An autonomous image of a supermarket shelf translated from the concept of positive and negative shapes.
-By also placing a scattering over it, it gives a knocked-out-of-shape feeling.
+An independent depiction of a supermarket shelf derived from the notion of positive and negative forms.
+By incorporating a scattering effect, it imparts a sense of distortion.

 Rem Koolhaas lamp

-A self-designed lamp based on the work of Rem Koolhaas.
-That was the sentence with which I started designing this lamp.
-I looked at his design and construction techniques.
-These points are incorporated into the lamp.
+A lamp of my own design inspired by the work of Rem Koolhaas.
+This was the starting point for creating this lamp.
+I examined his design and construction methods, which I have integrated into the lamp.

-Remment Lucas Koolhaas born in Rotterdam, November 17, 1944 is a Dutch architect.
-Rem Koolhaas founded the Office for Metropolitan Architecture in 1975 together with Elia and Zoe Zenghelis and Madelon Vriesendorp.
-After working as a journalist and screenwriter before becoming an architect, Koolhaas graduated from the Architectural Association in London.
-In 1995, his book S,M,L,XL summarized OMA's work and made connections between contemporary society and architecture.
-He offers a truly unique perspective that focuses on changing urban conditions around the world and the role of retail and consumption in today's society.
+Remment Lucas Koolhaas, born in Rotterdam on November 17, 1944, is a prominent Dutch architect.
+In 1975, he established the Office for Metropolitan Architecture (OMA) alongside Elia and Zoe Zenghelis, as well as Madelon Vriesendorp.
+Before venturing into architecture, Koolhaas gained experience as a journalist and screenwriter, ultimately graduating from the Architectural Association in London.
+His groundbreaking 1995 publication, S,M,L,XL, encapsulated OMA's projects while exploring the intricate relationship between contemporary society and architecture.
+Koolhaas presents a truly distinctive viewpoint that emphasizes the evolving urban dynamics worldwide and the impact of retail and consumption in modern life.

 Green rain